VictoriaMetrics/VictoriaMetrics/docs/enterprise.md

 ### Binary releases

 Binary releases of VictoriaMetrics enterprise are available [here](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
 Enterprise binaries and packages have `enterprise` suffix in their names.
-For example, `victoria-metrics-linux-amd64-vX.Y.Z-enterprise.tar.gz`.
+For example, `victoria-metrics-linux-amd64-v1.94.0-enterprise.tar.gz`.

 In order to run binary release of VictoriaMetrics enterprise, download the release for your OS and unpack it.
 Then run `victoria-metrics-enterprise` binary from the unpacked directory.

-Before vX.Y.Z all the enterprise apps required `-eula` command-line flag to be passed to them.
+Before v1.94.0 all the enterprise apps required `-eula` command-line flag to be passed to them.
 This flag acknowledges that your usage fits one of the cases listed above.

-After vX.Y.Z either `-eula` flag or the following flags are used:
+After v1.94.0 either `-eula` flag or the following flags are used:
 ```console
   -license string
         See https://victoriametrics.com/products/enterprise/ for trial license